-- refereed publications on administrative or patient care issues; - presentations at workshops or demonstrations on diagnosis or treatment at a national meeting; - appointment to a national task force or committee addressing administrative, organizational, service delivery, or patient care issues; - service to a national professional organization in the candidate's discipline (or medical education organization) as an officer or member of the board of directors (or equivalent) - serving as a principal investigator for a training, clinical program, or public service grant awarded to the department; - receipt of a grant or award for research on patient treatment or participation in a nationally prominent, multi-center collaborative treatment study in the role of campus principle investigator (or equivalent) - Departmental receipt of a national recognition award for excellence of a clinical program in which the candidate has provided significant leadership. - c.
+- refereed publications on administrative or patient care issues; - presentations at workshops or demonstrations on diagnosis or treatment at a national meeting; - appointment to a national task force or committee addressing administrative, organizational, service delivery, or patient care issues: - service to a national professional organization in the candidate's discipline (or medical education organization) as an officer or member of the board of directors (or equivalent) - serving as a principal investigator for a training, clinical program, or public service grant awarded to the department;

+- receipt of a grant or award for research on patient treatment or participation in a nationally prominent, multi-center collaborative treatment study in the role of campus principle investigator (or equivalent) - Departmental receipt of a national recognition award for excellence of a clinical program in which the candidate has provided significant leadership. - c.
 Good: Candidate will demonstrate a high level of effectiveness at the department level (or above) in carrying out assigned committee or administrative responsibilities; or the candidate will have demonstrated a "good" patient care record.
 In addition, the candidate must demonstrate engagement with one or more local, regional, state or national professional organizations.
-The candidate will have demonstrated citizenship to the School of Medicine through effective participation and service on committees (SOM, GHS, University).
+The candidate will have demonstrated citizenship to the School of Medicine through effective participation and service on committees either within the School of Medicine or at the University level.